lightblueseas/jobject-extensions/README.md

 ## Key features:

 1. very small size
-2. extension methods for java core class Object for clone, compare, copy, diff, evaluate and merge
+2. extension methods for java core class Object for clone, compare, copy, diff, check, evaluate and merge
 3. modularizable, import only the functionality you need
 4. simple to use